 To this day, researchers work to increase protection for military personnel against greater varieties of biological and chemical weapons.

-The Bess Bower Dunn Museum's (formerly the Lake County Discovery Museum) digitized Fort Sheridan Collection is hosted online at the Illinois Digital Archives.
+The Bess Bower Dunn Museum's (formerly the Lake County Discovery Museum) Fort Sheridan Collection is digitized and hosted online at the Illinois Digital Archives.